 Cleveland doesn’t have a pretentious bone in its body, either.
 That’s what makes exploring the city with your four-legged friend a special experience.
 Whether we’re cheering in the Dawg Pound or celebrating DJ Alan Freed at the Moondog Coronation Ball, this is a dog-friendly city in every way.
 Here are just a few places where you can have the best time with your best friend in Cleveland.

-Quickly becoming an Ohio City favorite, this charming ice cream startup offers a rotating selection of 16 unique flavors (try the taro!), five of which are usually vegan or dairy free, and a great dog-friendly patio.
+An Ohio City favorite, this charming ice cream startup offers a rotating selection of 16 unique flavors (try the taro!) — five of which are usually vegan or dairy free — and a dog-friendly patio.
 If their diet allows for it, all pups get a free scoop of ice cream in a cup.
-While they’ve converted to a ramen shop for the winter, the sweet stuff is back on the menu in April.
+They convert their space to a ramen shop each winter, but the sweet stuff is back on the menu every April.

-The Holden Arboretum, the largest in the country at 3,500 acres, has been a leader in nature education and promoting conservation since its creation in 1931.
+The Holden Arboretum, the 12th largest public garden in the country, has a whopping 3,500 acres of green space.
+They’ve been a leader in nature education and promoting conservation since the arboretum’s creation in 1931.
 Home to a collection of over 120,000 trees and shrubs, it’s a great place to explore with your four-legged friend.
 Dogs on leashes are always welcome to roam more than 20 miles of hiking trails.
-So much territory to mark, so little time.
+(So much territory to mark, so little time.)

 If you missed their second annual Puppy Bowl event, fear not, dog lover.
 Good boys and girls are welcome inside and out on the patio at Terrestrial.
 Located in Battery Park off the Detroit Shoreway, this local brewery will try anything in their small-batch beers, using ingredients like white peppers, guava and strawberry in unexpectedly delicious ways.